-It would be John Paul II’s last World Youth day, where upwards of 500,000 children from the world over participated in the week-long festival, the theme of which was borrowed from Matthew 5:13-14: “You are the salt of the earth … you are the light of the world.”
+It would be John Paul II’s last World Youth Day, the theme of which was borrowed from Matthew 5:13-14: “You are the salt of the earth … you are the light of the world.”

-With deteriorating health, there was speculation John Paul II would be unable to attend the celebrations; however, he did, and at his arrival address, he thanked all levels of the Canadian government for supporting WYD.
+With deteriorating health, there was speculation John Paul II would be unable to attend the celebrations; however, he did, and at his arrival address, he thanked all levels of the Canadian government for supporting World Youth Day.

-Designed by Lise Giguère, of Montréal, with photography by François Brunelle, the stamp incorporated the WYD logo without compromising its aesthetic qualities and while maintaining the religious atmosphere of the event.
+Designed by Lise Giguère, of Montréal, with photography by François Brunelle, the stamp incorporated the WYD2002 logo without compromising its aesthetic qualities or diminishing the festival’s religious atmosphere.
 The prominent logo consists of four elements to symbolize the location, participants and spirit of this international event.
-The cross symbolizes the presence of Jesus Christ and has a shape similar to the pope’s pastoral staff.
+The cross symbolizes the presence of Jesus and has a shape similar to the pope’s pastoral staff.
 A yellow circle represents the attending youth, while the blue section represents the oceans and waters of Canada.
-The three open sides symbolize the oceans bordering Canada: Pacific on the west, Atlantic on the east, and Arctic to the north.
-The maple leaf is Canada’s national symbol and is representative of the kindness and hospitality foreign guests often receive.
+The three open sides symbolize the oceans bordering Canada—the Pacific to the west, Atlantic to the east and Arctic to the north.
+The maple leaf is Canada’s national symbol and representative of the kindness and hospitality foreign guests often receive.

-Going back even further, to 1984, Canada Post issued a set of two stamps to mark the papal visit that would take place later that year.
-Upon arrival, John Paul II became the first pope to step foot in Canada when he visited from Sept.
-9-20.
+Going back even further to 1984, Canada Post issued a set of two stamps to mark the papal visit that would take place later that year.

 The stamps were printed by Ashton-Potter on Harrison and Sons paper with general tagging along two opposite edges.
 Designed by Louis-Andre Rivard, each stamp features the papal coat of arms laid overtop a map.
-The first commemorative stamp had a face value of 32 cents (SC #1030), and the second stamp had a face value of 64 cents (SC #1031).
+The first commemorative stamp had a face value of 32 cents (SC #1030) while the second stamp had a face value of 64 cents (SC #1031).